HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 Appropriately labeled Bundles and Resources.

-#### Receiver SL Capability
+#### Receiver Security Labeling Capability

 ##### Assumption
-Receiver has implemented SL and Privacy Preserving Authorization Services.
+Receiver has implemented Security Labeling and Privacy-Preserving Authorization Services.

 ##### Pre-Condition
-Receiver determines applicable SLs to convey applicable policy.
+Receiver determines applicable security labels to convey applicable policy.

 ##### Post-Condition
-Receiver manages and monitors its adherence to Sender Resource SLs.
+Receiver manages and monitors its adherence to Sender Resource security labels.

-Receiver is able to audit downstream Recipient enforcement of disclosed Resource SL.
+Receiver is able to audit downstream Recipient enforcement of disclosed Resource security labels.

-Receiver is able to determine whether a downstream Recipient reclassified disclosed Resource SL by monitoring Resource Provenance chain.
+Receiver is able to determine whether a downstream Recipient reclassified disclosed Resource security labels by monitoring Resource Provenance chain.

 ##### Actors & Actions
-Receiver creates a discoverable/shareable Security Labeling (SL) Capability Statement:
+Receiver creates a discoverable/shareable Security Labeling Capability Statement:

-- Listing the SL tags required to convey each applicable policy, using the `sec-label-basis` extension.
+- Listing the security label tags required to convey each applicable policy, using the `sec-label-basis` extension.
 - Indicating that the Receiver supports `display`, `sec-label-classifier`, and `sec-label-related-artifact` extensions.

-Receiver implements ability to assign SLs at both the Bundle (High Water Mark) and `Resource.meta.security`.
+Receiver implements ability to assign security labels at both the Bundle (High Water Mark) and `Resource.meta.security`.

-Receiver posts discoverable SL Capability Statements for each supported policy.
+Receiver posts discoverable Security Labeling Capability Statements for each supported policy.

-Receiver discovers and retrieves prospective Sender SL Capability Statement.
+Receiver discovers and retrieves prospective Sender Security Labeling Capability Statement.

-(Happy Path) Receiver compares Sender SL Capability Statements with Receiver SL Capability Statements, and determines that it is able to support SLs for applicable policies.
+(Happy Path) Receiver compares Sender Security Labeling Capability Statements with Receiver Security Labeling Capability Statements, and determines that it is able to support security labels for applicable policies.

-Receiver requests Client Registration, thereby agreeing to the Sender SL Capability Statement.
+Receiver requests Client Registration, thereby agreeing to the Sender Security Labeling Capability Statement.

-Receiver requests SL Resource.
+Receiver requests Resource with security labels.

-Sender sends Receiver the SL Resource.
+Sender sends Receiver the labeled Resource.

-Receiver consumes SL Resource and persists associated SL.
+Receiver consumes labeled Resource and persists associated security labels.